citp/privacy-policy-historical/v/vi/vit/vitamintalent.com.md

 ### Use

 Vitamin T uses this information for the purpose of identifying individuals personally and communicating with them.
-In the case of Vitamin T Employees Vitamin T also uses the information for the purpose of complying with human resource requirements, complying with government regulations, and providing employee benefits.
+In the case of Vitamin T Employees, Vitamin T also uses the information for the purpose of complying with human resource requirements, complying with government regulations, and providing employee benefits.
 Vitamin T may request employees, applicants, customers and registered users of the Vitamin T website to complete questionnaires or surveys regarding their experience with Vitamin T or their use of the website.
 Responses are used by Vitamin T solely to assist it in improving services or the navigation features and functionality of the website.
 Participation in such surveys is voluntary.

+### Cookies

 Certain additional information also is collected from users of this website in an aggregate form and used solely in connection with improving the performance and responsiveness of our services and website.
 This information includes a users originating domain, time of visit, connection speed, domain names, and Internet service provider.
 This information is not personally identifiable information and Vitamin T makes no attempt to correlate such information to an individual user.

+Cookies are used to collect these data.
+Cookies are small sets of bytes that we place on the device you use to access our websites and services.
+These cookies collect data to help us personalize, secure, and improve the performance of our websites and services.
+The cookies described as “strictly necessary” are essential in order to enable you to move around the website and use its features, such as accessing secure data.
+Without these cookies, services you have requested, such as language and filtering preferences, cannot be provided.
+Click [here](https://web.archive.org/common/img/company/cookieList.pdf) for more detail on the cookies that we use.

 ### Onward Transfer